top of page

 To bloom or not to bloom?
 (Part 1)

-Experimentally measure the effect of coffee bloom on dissolved CO2 in coffee brewed with Aeropress inverted method.
+Experimentally measure the effect of the coffee bloom on dissolved CO₂ in coffee brewed using the AeroPress inverted method.

 Coffee samples with bloom time and without bloom time.